M90 (camouflage): M90H

 The H stands for Helicopter (Helikopter).

 This is the model issued to helicopter crews.
 The jacket is bright orange on the inside.

 The changing missions for the Swedish armed forces, with a heavier emphasis on missions abroad, has led to two new models.

 M90L

 The L stands for Light (Lätt).

 This uniform is made from thinner fabrics and buttons for rolling up the sleeves.
 Mostly used in peacetime for domestic indoor and summer use.

 M90TR

 The TR stands for Tropic (Tropik).

 For forces working in rain forest environments.

 Similar in appearance to the M90L but the fabric is even thinner and with more subdued colours.

 M90TR BE

-The TR stands for Tropic Biege (Tropik Beige).
+The TR stands for Tropic Beige (Tropik Beige).

 For forces working in desert environments.
 Similar to the M90TR but with the splinter pattern in desert, khaki colours.
 The M90TR BE system also includes a smock because nights in desert environments can be very cold.